voltration/ragemp-swc-starter/README.md

 # ragemp-swc-starter
-A simple and fast RAGE:MP starter to get you going.
+A simple and fast RAGE:MP starter that uses SWC to bundle and compile your project.

 # Installation
 `bun i (or npm install, pnpm i, etc.)` to install the dependencies.